 We awoke at 4:45 am to catch our flight from Edinburgh to Dublin.
 Security was quick and easy.
 My 9 year old, who was starting to get used to airport security, made me laugh as he went through the security checkpoint with his hands straight up in the air.
 When I spotted the small plane, which held only about 80 – 100 people, I must admit I became slightly nervous.

 As our flight took off, it was raining, adding to my nerves, but it ended up being a very smooth and thankfully, short, one hour flight.
-Any nerves subsided as we prepared to land in Dublin, and was replaced with the excitement of exploring a brand new country.
+Any nerves subsided as we prepared to land in Dublin.
+My nerves were replaced with the excitement of exploring a brand new country.
 A sudden break in the clouds allowed us to spot a small island, the city of Dublin, and green pastures just outside the city landscape, as we began our descent.

-We chose to take the Airlink Express bus to the city center, and the boys decided to sit front and center on the top level of the double decker bus, which was both fun and a terrifying view, as the driver maneuvered the tight corners and streets of the city.
+We chose to take the Airlink Express bus to the city center.
+The boys decided to sit front and center on the top level of the double decker bus.
+That experience was both fun and slightly terrifying, as the driver maneuvered the tight corners and streets of the city.

 My youngest begged to eat at McDonalds, as he had made it his mission to try a McDonald’s in every country.
-There were kiosks in which we could order our food, but we went to the counter, and were surprised by the extremely thick accents of the employees, much harder for us to understand than the Scottish.
-The feeling must have been mutual, because just placing our order brought much confusion to their faces as well.
+There were kiosks in which we could order our food.
+But we went to the counter, and were surprised by the extremely thick accents of the employees.
+It was much harder for us to understand the Irish than the Scottish.
+The feeling must have been mutual, because simply placing our order brought much confusion to their faces as well.

-Grafton Street was foot traffic only, and we strolled along the crowded street with many other tourists, stopping to enjoy some music and stores along the way to our apartment.
+Grafton Street was foot traffic only, and we strolled along the crowded street with many other tourists.
+Occasionally we stopped to listen to street musicians and window shop along the way to our apartment.
 The vibe of the city was very different from Edinburgh, a little rougher around the edges, with a laid back feel.

-Our apartment was adjacent to St. Stephen’s Green, a public park in the city center, which ended up being a really great location for a few days in Dublin.
+Our apartment was adjacent to St. Stephen’s Green, a public park in the city center.
+The location ended up being really great for a few days in Dublin.
 We had some time to pass before checking in, so we found a bench in the park, and watched the boys let out some energy.

 Autumn was evident with its thick trees of green and yellow leaves, ponds teeming with geese and pigeons, colorful flowers, and interesting statues.
-We didn’t come across the playground until we were leaving the area, but we would spend many hours there over the following days.
+We didn’t come across the playground until we were leaving the area.
+However, the boys and I would spend many hours at the playground over the following days.

 The neighborhood we stayed in was quite touristy, so finding a good sized grocery store was quite a challenge.
 The ones I found were small and extremely expensive.
 For example, it was $10.95 Euro for a box of cereal.